202C-Pilot/202C-Master-Course/syllabus.md

 ## Library Resources

-Many of Penn State's library resources can be utilized from a distance.
-Through the [Library Resources and Services for Off-Campus Users][3] Web site, you can...
+Many of Penn State's library resources can be used from a distance.
+Through the [Library Resources and Services for Off-Campus Users][3] Web site, you can

 * access magazine, journal, and newspaper articles online using library databases;
-* borrow materials and have them delivered to your doorstep...or even your desktop;
+* borrow materials and have them delivered to your doorstep, or even your desktop;
 * ask a librarian for research help via e-mail, chat, or phone using the ASK! service;
 * and much more!